mholec/FeatureFolders/README.md

-# FeatureFolders
-ASP.NET Core - MVC Feature Folders
+# ASP.NET Core - MVC Feature Folders

 This repository shows how to create Feature Folders in ASP.NET Core.